Stoke Depot Opening Times: 07.30am – 5.00pm Mon to Fri | Shrewsbury Depot Opening Times: 08.00am – 5.00pm Mon to Fri

 • Healthcare and Pharmaceuticals – prevents contamination in sterile settings.

-• Construction and Tunnelling – protects workers using compressed air breathing apparatus (CABA).
+• Construction and Tunnelling – protects workers using compressed breathing apparatus (CABA).

 • Automotive and Spray Painting – avoids airborne pollution that affects finishes and worker health.